xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

    * If you have not printed the learning goal [sheet](http://xiaopv.github.io/files/learninggoalsprecalculus.pdf), please do so asap.
    * If you have not completed the course [survey](https://forms.gle/RyxUuLEFbCfLwdAK6), please do so asap.

- * Jan.
-18, 2024
-   * Complete Task 1.4.
-If your group would like to present (will be a group presentation), please have one representative email me to let me know.
-Also attach your group work in the email so I can check before Tuesday.
-   * Complete Homework 1 in WileyPLUS.
-We will start Chapter 2 on Tuesday.

 ## An Important Course Policy